tomzx/vocabulary-gradient/README.md

 The word frequency list is based off wiktionary list of the 20000 most frequently used words in the Project Gutenberg (the frequency list as of 2006-04-16).

+## Getting started

+Simply open `index.html` in your browser and paste a text you would like to analyze.
+When you submit the form, the text you submitted will appear below and display the the index of the word (in subscript) based on its frequency.
+In other word, the closer you are to zero, the more frequently this word is used.

+Some words may not be found in the word frequency list and they will be highlighted in yellow and will display an index value of "?".

 ## Sources

 * https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/PG/2006/04/1-10000